Ozan-sert/eCommerce-App/README.md

 # eCommerce App

-> eCommerce platform built with the MERN stack & Redux.
+> Full-stack e-commerce website using the MERN stack (MongoDB, Express, React, and Node.js)  & Redux to allow users to browse products, add them to cart, and place orders.

 ## [Live Demo](https://www.ecommerceapp.store/)